 After joining any government agency as a public information officer, it is necessary to take this training as this training helps newly appointed officials to learn about the IPAWS infrastructure.
 Typically, this training is not free so most of the officials avoid taking it.
 However, during an emergency such as natural disasters when it is important to inform the public, these officials face difficulty in arranging conferences and use several means of communications to communicate different alerts and warning.
 Thus it is important to take this training soon after joining the agency.

 The training of public information officers consists of two days course which should be increased so that all the officers can get more information regarding the alert warning system.
-Also, practical scenarios were provided during training where one can see the ability of PIO to deal with an emergency situation.
+Also, fewer practical scenarios were provided during training where one can see the ability of PIO to deal with an emergency situation.
 However, the course covered several points that are necessary for a PIO to learn.
 The PIO topics also covered various communication tools, communication resources such as social media to communicate with the general public.
 Due to the rise of social media, PIOs can access more people by using this platform as regardless of age, people use several online sites.
 Another important feature of training was that the trainers taught all public information officers about the protocol of writing an alert message.
 The alert messages are very different from normal messages.
 As these messages should be specific and effective so that people can immediately act upon the message and take precautions before an emergency or during an emergency.
 The alert messages are different based on the situation.